Introduction to LangGraph and Stateful Workflows

 Defining Graph State

-The State is the single source of truth for the entire workflow.
-It is represented as a Python dictionary schema, typically using TypedDict, which outlines the keys and data types available for nodes to read and modify.
+The State is the single source of truth for the whole workflow.
+We represent it as a Python dictionary schema, usually with TypedDict.
+This schema lists the keys and data types that nodes can read and modify.

 Import the necessary utilities: